 Documents Required for Visa Renewal in Dubai

-To renew your visa in Dubai, you need to submit all the required documents.
-Everyone must provide basic paperwork, but you may also need additional documents depending on your visa type.
+When renewing your visa in Dubai, you must submit certain documents.
+Everyone needs to provide the basic paperwork, but you may also need additional documents depending on your visa type.

 A. Universal Document Checklist

-No matter what kind of visa you have, you will need these main documents to renew it:
+No matter your visa type, you will need these main documents to renew it:

-Besides the main checklist, get these extra documents ready depending on why you are living in Dubai:
+In addition to the main checklist, prepare these extra documents based on your reason for living in Dubai:

 For Employment Visa Renewal: